-A factor in the sedimentation of the stormwater culverts is believed to be that the bottom elevation of the grassed lined channel downstream of the discharge of the stormwater culverts was observed to be higher than the invert discharge elevation of the stormwater culverts.
-The elevation of the grass lined channel reduces the velocity of water discharging from the stormwater culverts, resulting in sedimentation within the culverts.
-The elevation of the bottom of the grass lined channel negatively impacts the operation of the stormwater culverts by reducing the discharge velocity of stormwater from the stormwater culverts.
-Therefore, the elevation of the bottom of the grass lined channel is identified as a deficiency.
+One factor in the sedimentation of the stormwater culverts in 2016 was that the bottom elevation of the grassed lined channel downstream of the discharge of the stormwater culverts was observed to be higher than the invert discharge elevation of the stormwater culverts.
+The elevation of the grass-lined channel reduces the velocity of water discharging from the stormwater culverts, resulting in sedimentation within the culverts.
+The elevation of the bottom of the grasslined channel negatively affects the operation of the stormwater culverts by reducing the discharge velocity of stormwater from the stormwater culverts.
+Therefore, the elevation of the bottom of the grass-lined channel was previously identified as a deficiency and we recommended that the earthen discharge channel immediately downstream of twin culverts be dug out to create a sediment trap and to allow water to freely flow out of the discharge ends of the culverts.
+The plant implemented the past recommendation and the sediment trap appeared to allow the culverts to 'self-clean' sediments from the discharge end of the culverts during heavy precipitation events.
+During the recent site visit (2021) the sediment trap was again becoming full of sediment and debris (including tires).
+Therefore, we recommend that accumulated sediment be removed from the last 100 to 200 feet of the earthen discharge channel to allow sediments to hydraulically flush out of the western ends of the twin culverts.